top of page

 “It goes to feed the moon,” said Mr. G.

-Smart-ass kidder he loved to be—
+—a smart-ass kidder he loved to be!

-Still, in the salience of his joke
+Yet, in the salience of this joke,

 Saturday, March 21, 2026